thedadams/zed-comment/README.md

  */
 ```

-This comment has two blocks, the first will be highlighted as a `TODO` comment, and the second will be highlighted as a `INFO` comment.
+This comment has two blocks, the first will be highlighted as a `TODO` comment, and the second will be highlighted as an `INFO` comment.

 ```java
 /*